ContainerSSH/containerssh.github.io/docs/audit/index.md

     passwords: true|false # Intercept passwords during authentication
 ```

+Audit logs can be decoded to a series of JSON messages using the `containerssh-auditlog-decoder` supplied as part of the ContainerSSH release.
+Alternatively, you can [implement your own decoder](format.md).

 ## About interceptions

 The `intercept` options give you a wide range of options when it comes to detailed logging of actions by users.
 You may want to, for example, enable `stdout` logging while keeping `stdin` disabled to avoid accidentally capturing passwords typed into the console.